Fraunhoferstraße: Listed buildings on Fraunhoferstraße

-On Fraunhoferstraße, 22 buildings of the road are listed as individual historical monuments.
-On the north side, all buildings from number 3 to number 21 are listed as such.
-House number 9 was home to the Gaststätte Fraunhofer (restaurant) with the Theater im Fraunhofer and the Werkstattkino.
+Twenty-two buildings on Fraunhoferstraße are listed as individual architectural monuments.
+On the north side, every building from number 3 through 21 is listed without exception.
+Number 9 houses the Gaststätte Fraunhofer with the Theater im Fraunhofer and the Werkstattkino.

+Architecturally noteworthy is the post office block (Fraunhoferstraße 20/22/24/26), the former Munich Post Office No. 5, built in 1929 by Robert Vorhoelzer and Walther Schmidt.